mccuecode/pyweather/MCM_WeatherPY.md

 -Wind Speed increases greatly in cities below the Equator with the most common speed occuring between 0 and 20 mph.

--Tempature plot graph looks like a mustache as well as an inkblot of the shape of Hawaii
+-Temperature plot graph looks like a mustache as well as an inkblot of the shape of Hawaii

 ```python